NeuS-PIR: Learning Relightable Neural Surface using Pre-Integrated Rendering: Experiments

 \subsection{Ablation Study}

-\textbf{Material Regularization.} We perform an ablation study by comparing the result of NeRFactor's synthesis dataset with and without a certain factor.
-The results are summarized in Table \ref{tab:quant-exp}.
-We observe only limited performance gain in relighting and albedo reconstruction in terms of PSNR.
-We attribute this to the fact that the dataset already contains high-quality input views to regularize materials.
+\textbf{Material and SDF Regularization.} We conduct an ablation study to compare the results on NeRFactor's dataset with and without a specific factor.
+The findings are summarized in Table~\ref{tab:quant-exp}.
+In terms of PSNR, we observe only marginal performance gains in relighting and albedo reconstruction.
+This can be attributed to the high-quality input views present in the dataset, which already provide regularization for material properties.
+However, the inclusion of the SDF loss proves to be crucial in addressing the ambiguity between geometry and material properties.
+By penalizing noise in the reconstructed surface normals, the SDF loss plays a significant role.
+Consequently, the quality of the relighting results exhibits significant improvement when the SDF loss is employed.

-\textbf{Neural-PIL vs. Pre-computed Environment map.} We compare our choice of using trainable environmental cubemap and explicitly computing the pre-integration as the lighting representation with Neural-PIL, which uses FILM-SIREN layers~\cite{boss2021neural} to learn the pre-integrated illumination by taking different roughness as network input.
-We find that Neural-PIL does not impose strict integration relations among the queried environment maps across different levels of roughness.
-We implement Neural-PIL's method as an alternative to our illumination model and evaluate its ability to reconstruct the environment illumination using NeRF's material scenes.
-As shown in Figure~\ref{fig:light-modeling-compare}, when queried at roughness 1, the environment map is drastically different from the previous levels of pre-filtered environment maps and has the complimentary color.
-To regularize illumination, Neural-PIL resorts to train another auto-encoder network to learn illumination latent codes using data-driven methods.
-While our implementation can learn high-quality illumination, which is naturally consistent across different levels of roughness, purely from the scene.
+\textbf{Neural-PIL vs. Pre-computed Environment map.} We conduct a comparison between our approach of using a trainable environmental cubemap and explicitly computing pre-integration for lighting representation, and Neural-PIL that utilizes FILM-SIREN layers \cite{boss2021neural} to learn pre-integrated illumination with different roughness levels as network input.
+Our findings reveal that Neural-PIL does not enforce strict integration relationships among queried environment maps across various roughness levels.
+To evaluate the effectiveness of Neural-PIL as an alternative illumination model, we assess its ability to reconstruct environment illumination using NeRF's material scenes.
+As depicted in Figure~\ref{fig:light-modeling-compare}, when queried at roughness 1, the environment map generated by Neural-PIL significantly differed from the pre-filtered environment maps at other levels and exhibited a complementary color.
+This erroneous prediction violates the inherent relationships expected across different roughness levels, consequently resulting in inferior material reproduction.
+In contrast, our method learns high-quality illumination that remains consistent across different roughness levels, as specifically designed and demonstrated in Figure~\ref{fig:light-modeling-compare}.
+Furthermore, Neural-PIL relies on training an additional auto-encoder network to learn illumination latent codes using data-driven methods in order to regularize the illumination.
+In comparison, our method deduces illumination solely from the scene itself, eliminating the need for extra data and mitigating any induced bias, such as a blueish style caused by an overrepresentation of sky environment maps or lower resolution due to downsampling of the collected environment during auto-encoder training.

+\textbf{Additional Regularization.} In Table~\ref{tab:sup-co3d-baseline}, we present an ablation study focusing on material and illumination regularizations for the CO3D dataset.
+The findings demonstrate a slight improvement in performance for novel view synthesis when employing reduced levels of regularization.